Above: A clinic in how not to design a business card, in terms of readability.

 -There’s a lot of lost 80s pop here.
 “In Your Room” by the Bangles and “Pop Goes The World” by Men Without Hats are back-to back.
 It’s followed by U2 performing “Jesus Christ” from the Folkways LP, which makes for an interesting segue.

--The cover of “Only the Young” by Patty Smyth of Scandal (who I think I played on the show because I had a crush on her) is actually decent.
+-The cover of “Only the Young” by Patty Smyth of Scandal (who I think I played on the show only because I had a crush on her) is actually decent.

 -I don’t hear “The Dead Heart” by Midnight Oil on the radio nearly enough.
 Just saying.
 The same for “America” by the KBC Band, which follows it.
 (Playing a song about revolution and young people getting involved in the political process?
 Agitator.)